- Chapter 1: 5 Best Case Practices for Your Online Store Navigation

 One of the most important aspects of making a positive first impression is conveying what your store is all about.
 If your visitors don’t catch up immediately, this means you have a problem.

-According to the Baymard Institute, “42% of mobile e-commerce sites do not have a homepage design that allows users to correctly infer the type of site they’ve landed on.”
+According to the Baymard Institute, “42% of mobile e-commerce sites do not have a homepage design that allows users to infer the type of site they’ve landed on correctly.”

-In other words, visitors will be perplexed if they don’t understand what you’re offering or the general theme of your website.
+In other words, visitors will be perplexed if they don’t understand what you’re offering or your website’s general theme.
 And you most definitely don’t want to annoy them when you’re trying to increase conversions.

 Here’s an illustration of an e-commerce site that hasn’t fallen victim to this popular blunder and makes excellent use of a rational and relevant eCommerce homepage design: About You.